YacineOuhrouche/Circuits_Repo/Analog_Circuits/RF_Communication/Signal_Routing/RF_Switch/README.md

 ### 2️⃣ **SPDT (Single-Pole, Double-Throw)**

 > Allows a single input to be routed to one of two outputs, offering basic path selection.

-- ⚙️ **How it works**:
-  The SPDT switch has one input and two outputs, allowing the signal to be switched between two paths.

 - 📡 **Applications**:
   - Antenna selection in wireless devices